 Please click on the image to view in actual size and keyboard navigation.

 Here are the test results of the website when running on the HDD disk:

-Looking at the test results, it seems like the website is slow and has very poor performance on the HDD storage disk.
+Looking at the test results, it seems the website is slow and has inferior performance on the HDD storage disk.
 Anyways, let’s move ahead with the SSD server.

 Site Performance on SSD Server

 I cloned the same site and data into an SSD server with a similar hardware configuration (RAM, Memory Size, etc.).
-Just pointing the DNS Setting IP address to the new SSD server can resolve the same site URL.
-There are no changes except the HDD replaced with SSD.
+Pointing the DNS Setting IP address to the new SSD server can resolve the same site URL.
+There are no changes except the HDD being replaced with SSD.

-Here are the test results of the same website when on SSD disk:
+Here are the test results of the same website when on an SSD disk:

-The overall site performance is still poor even on the SSD server.
-However, when we compare the performance difference between SSD vs. HDD server, we can see actual upgrades.
+The overall site performance is still poor, even on the SSD server.
+However, we can see actual upgrades when comparing the performance difference between SSD vs. HDD servers.

 Comparing HDD Vs. SSD Hosting